 Your rental units may also be eligible for additional free repairs for health and safety items based on a full-home assessment.
 Call for more information.

 How to Apply

-When you contact Angela, she will need you to complete this intake form.
+When you contact Kathy, she will need you to complete this intake form.
 If you would like to get started on your application package, you can download an application for rental property owners here, as well as the paperwork needed to qualify your tenants.